 |Crémant, rosé||Pinot Noir|

 The right hand column in the above table is relatively straightforward as I have already explained what I mean by these varieties.
-Any variety in lists can be used in any proportion.
+Any variety in a list in the right hand column can be used in any proportion.

 The left hand column is a bit of a mixed bag.
-From Auxerrois to Pinot Noir, it contains what the AOC regulations call the denomination en usage, effectively a varietal naming for the wine.
+From Auxerrois to Pinot Noir, it contains what the AOC regulations call the dénomination en usage, a sort-of varietal name for the wine.
 Gutedal is an alternative name for Chasselas, and Klevner for Pinot.
 More on Klevener de Heiligenstein below.
 Another denomination en usage is Edelzwicker, which means noble blend even if it is now not required to be particularly noble.
 Finally we have the two colours of Alsace crémant wines.
 Except where noted, you should assume that all wines are white.

 The main areas of confusion surround the usage of the label terms Pinot Blanc, Pinot, Klevner and Klevener.

 Normally in the EU, if a wine has a variety mentioned on the label, it must contain at least 85% of that variety.
-However, according to the Alsace AOC regulations, wines labelled Pinot Blanc can, and often do, contain large proportions of Auxerrois.
-Whether there is a specific exception for Alsace Pinot Blanc I do not know, but I suspect the issue has just been fudged with the argument that in Alsace it has been traditional to treat Pinot Blanc and Auxerrois as the same variety.
-However, this does not work the other way round, and if the label says Auxerrois the wine must be 100% of that variety.
+However, according to the Alsace AOC regulations, wines labelled Pinot Blanc can contain large proportions of Auxerrois, and they often do.
+Apparently (reported by Jancis Robinson on her forum, quoting correspondence from CIVA) this is because in this context Pinot Blanc, contrary to appearance, is not a grape variety but a dénomination en usage, and usage has always been to confuse the varieties Pinot Blanc and Auxerrois.
+However, this does not work the other way round, so if the label says Auxerrois the wine must be 100% of that variety.

 Another fudge, I understand, is that Chardonnay used to be tolerated in Pinot, even if strictly speaking it never was allowed.
 But no more.
 It is only permitted in white crémant.
 Which leads me on to another notable fact about Crémant d’Alsace: rosé crémant must be 100% Pinot Noir.
 It is not permitted to make rosé by mixing white and red grapes, as it is in Champagne and many other sparkling wine regions.